sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 ### 2.2.4 Replace
 The SONiC `replace` command can broadly classified into the following steps

+#### Stage-1 Get target config from the external user
+The external user to provide the full target ConfigDB config in JSON format.

+#### Stage-2 Validating the target config using YANG models
+The target config are unknown configs and need to be validating using YANG models

-#### Stage-1 Get current ConfigDB JSON config
+#### Stage-3 Get current ConfigDB JSON config
 The *ConfigDBConnector* class is used to obtain the running configuration in JSON format

-#### Stage-2 Get target config from the external user/system
-The external user/system to provide the full target ConfigDB config in JSON format.

-#### Stage-3 Validating the target config using YANG models
-The target config are unknown configs and need to be validating using YANG models

 #### Stage-4 Generate the diff as JsonPatch between current config and target config
 The current ConfigDB JSON config is compared with the target JSON config.
 The comparison result should be in JsonPatch format.